Best Cabin Air Filters: Keep Musty Odors and Dust at Bay

 Most cars built after the year 2000 have a cabin air filter.
-Some European luxury cars from 1980 were also built with a cabin air filter.
-An average car typically has only one cabin filter, but luxury models have up to three filters.
-The cabin air filter is located beneath the base of your vehicle’s windshield or behind the glove box.
+Some European luxury cars from 1980 were also built with a cabin filter.
+An average car typically has only one, but luxury models have up to three filters.
+The cabin filter is located beneath the base of your vehicle’s windshield or behind the glove box.

 We went for the FRAM CF10134 as our top pick because it’s the best filter to keep your vehicle smelling fresh and it gets rid of 98 percent of pollutants that cause allergic reactions.

-Our budget-friendly pick is the EPAuto CP285 since it’s a decently priced carbon filter that improves the HVAC performance.
+Our budget-friendly pick is the EPAuto CP285, a reasonably priced carbon filter that improves the HVAC performance.